Sacred Respectful Community Progress Report

 • Cincinnati students obtain referrals to local mental health resources and support for services through the Dean’s Office.

-• Jerusalem and New York students have access to on-call counselors for short-term mental health support.
+• Jerusalem and New York students have access to on-call counselors for short-term mental health support and referrals for continued therapeutic care.

 Promote a culture of diversity and inclusion